 Chris Pratt hasn't been a series regular on television since his breakout role in Parks and Recreation.
 Since then, he's transformed himself from goofy sidekick to leading man.
 From Zero Dark Thirty to Guardians of the Galaxy to Jurassic World, Pratt has proven that he can play a badass with specialized training and skills, and now he's putting them to good use.

-Perhaps even more exciting is that, according to The Hollywood Reporter, "Producers plan to assemble a writing staff where half the scribes are either veterans themselves or have veterans in their families.
+Returning to the role of Navy SEAL, Pratt will star as James Reece in former Navy SEAL Jack Carr's The Terminal List, a conspiracy thriller with a straight-to-series order on Amazon.Perhaps even more exciting is that, according to The Hollywood Reporter, "Producers plan to assemble a writing staff where half the scribes are either veterans themselves or have veterans in their families.
 [They'll also have] vets and their families as part of multiple aspects of the show."

 Based on a novel by the same name, The Terminal List follows James Reece after his team was ambushed during a covert operation and he uncovers a conspiracy that runs to the highest levels of government.

 Pratt partnered with executive producer and director Antoine Fuqua (Training Day, The Magnificent Seven, The Equalizer) to pitch the series, with David DiGilio (Strange Angel, Traveler, Eight Below) currently primed for writing.